Shivangi2207/Fire_detector_RISCV/README.md

 ![Screenshot from 2023-11-14 20-59-02](https://github.com/Shivangi2207/Fire_detector_RISCV/assets/140998647/95473c30-143a-43d2-823d-45a113604e8a)

 ## SYNTHESIS
+The primary goal of synthesis is to convert the abstract description of a digital circuit into a netlist, which is a list of logic gates and their interconnections.

-To synthesize the code run the following command
+To synthesize the code run the following command.

 ```
 run_synthesis